SpoonX/aurelia-form/README.md

     /* read more if you want to know what types are supported */
     type: 'string',

-    /* when true hides the label in the form-field */
-    hide_label: false,

-    /* when defined shows this as the label instead of the name property */
+    /* when defined shows this as the label instead of the key property */
     label: 'user.name',

+    /* set label to false when hiding the the label */
+    label: false,

     /* these are set as actual html attributes on the dom element */
     attributes: {
+      readonly: true
     }

   };